 • Part G deals with funding for the Consumer Advocacy Panel

-• Part H deals with augmentations to the declared transmission system of an adoptive jurisdiction, with principles to be reflected in agreements relating to contestable augmentations set out in the Schedule, and
+• Part H deals with augmentations to the declared transmission system of an adoptive jurisdiction, with principles to be reflected in agreements relating to contestable augmentations set out in the Schedule

-• Part I deals with the Australian Energy Regulator’s responsibilities for developing, maintaining and publishing a methodology for calculating values of customer reliability.
+• Part I deals with the AER’s responsibilities for developing, maintaining and publishing a methodology for calculating values of customer reliability

 Chapter 8A: Participant Derogations